jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 in which the quotes are elided MUST be quoted or converted to use the raw-string rule of the grammar.

-In order to support this type of variance in JMESPath implementations, all of the JSON literal compliance test cases that involve elided quotes MUST be removed, and test cases regarding failing on invalid unquoted JSON values MUST not be allowed in the compliance test unless placed in a JEP 12 specific test suite, allowing implementations that support elided quotes in JSON literals to filter out the JEP 12 specific test cases.
+To accommodate legacy JMESPath implementations, all of the JSON literal compliance test cases that involve elided quotes MUST be removed, and test cases regarding failing on invalid unquoted JSON values MUST not be allowed in the compliance test unless placed in a JEP 12 specific test suite, allowing such implementations to filter them out.

 ## Alternative approaches